Camiguin de Babuyanes

 Camiguin de Babuyanes or Mount Camiguin, is an active stratovolcano on Camiguin Island which is part of the Babuyan Islands group that is located in Luzon Strait in the Philippines, north of the island of Luzon located in the municipality of Calayan in the province of Cagayan.
-The volcano and the island are within the jurisdiction of the municipality of Calayan, in the province of Cagayan.
 The island has a population of 5,231 people in 2020.
 There has been only one single eruption by the volcano prior to 1857.

 Camiguin de Babuyanes is sometimes called Camiguin Norte ("North Camiguin") to distinguish it from Camiguin Island of Mindanao, which in turn is sometimes called Camiguin Sur ("South Camiguin") or Camiguin de Mindanao.
 Both are volcanic islands.

 Physical features

-The well-forested Mount Camiguin or Camiguin de Babuyanes has an elevation of 712 m asl, and a base diameter of 3200 m.
+The well-forested mountain has an elevation of 712 m asl, and a base diameter of 3200 m.
 It occupies the southwest tip of 22 km long Camiguin Island.

-The Philippine Institute of Volcanology and Seismology (PHILVOCS) lists Camiguin de Babuyanes as one of the active volcanoes in the Philippines.
+The Philippine Institute of Volcanology and Seismology (PHIVOLCS) lists Camiguin de Babuyanes as one of the active volcanoes in the Philippines.

 All volcanoes in the Philippines are part of the Pacific ring of fire.